upbound/official-providers-ci/docs/integrating-uptest-for-e2e-testing.md

 	```

 3. Lastly, we need to add a Repository Secret with our GitHub token.
-	1. Go to your repository settings in GitHub UI.
+	1. Go to your repository Settings in GitHub UI.
 	2. On the left side, select `Secrets` -> `Actions` under `Security` section.
-	3. Hit `New Repository Secret`
+	3. Hit `New repository secret`
 	4. Enter `UPTEST_CLOUD_CREDENTIALS` as `Name` and your GitHub Token as `Secret` and hit `Add secret`

 ## Testing via CI